Tornadoes of 2002: August 11

 An F4 tornado touched down in North Dakota, injuring or killing nobody.

 September

 There were 61 tornadoes confirmed in the US in September.

 September 2

 At approximately 4:20 PM CDT, an F3 tornado tore through the town of Ladysmith, Wisconsin, causing $25 million in damage.
 27 people were injured but nobody was killed.
 The twister had a path of 16 miles, and was one of six to touchdown in Wisconsin that day.

+September 8

+An F2 tornado struck Manti, Utah, a small town located 8.5 miles from the geographical center of the state, at an elevation of 5,600 feet.
+The tornado touched down outside of town at about 1:49pm, and within 2 minutes it had entered the southwest corner of town.
+On a northeasterly path, it traversed the southern half of town and exited on the east.
+After crossing an empty field, it was met by the east mountain which rises 4,000 feet above the valley floor.
+It continued approximately halfway up the face of the mountain, before becoming disorganized and roping out.
+It caused significant damage to several houses, destroying one completely.
+Other damages include a lumber store; uprooted trees, some of which were large; camping trailers, a semi-trailer; and downed power poles, resulting in damages of $2,000,000.
+No one was killed or injured.

 September 20

 An F3 tornado in Indiana became one of the longest tracked tornadoes in the state's history after it formed along a squall line and tracked 112 miles from near Ellettsville in Monroe County to northeast of Hartford City in Blackford County.
 A tornado emergency was issued for Marion County as the tornado passed very close to Indianapolis.
 The tornado injured 127 people, but none were killed.

 October

 There were 58 tornadoes confirmed in the US in October.